 This evidence points to a bio-psycho-social model.
 This more updated model includes understanding patient’s beliefs and behaviours that drive their pain, understanding environmental factors that also affect their pain as well as always considering the biological factors that are present.

-At Butel Health Services we are improving our treatment model to incorporate this new research.
+At Butel Health Services we are continually evolvng and updating our practice to incorporate the newest research findings.
 Namely, we are improving our categorisation and classification of each patient to improve outcomes.

 Maladaptive patterns that patient’s have developed in order to unload an initial tissue injury, are now the most likely cause of their ongoing pain disorder.
 The patients are not only reinforcing their pain patterns through adaptive changes, but also creating new ones.